marcozecchini/marcozecchini.github.io/content/Teaching/Bioinformatics/Tutorial/Tutorial 3.md

 ---
 ## Sum of Digits of an Integer Using Recursion

-Write a Python program to get the sum of a non-negative integer using recursion.
+Write a Python program to get the sum of the digits of a non-negative integer using recursion.

 ## Time and space complexity